RTÉ: 2023 secret payment and management pay scandal

-On 27 June, Acting RTÉ Director General Adrian Lynch issued a nine-page statement addressing the circumstances around the revelations, stating that no member of the Executive Board other than director general Forbes could have known figures publicly declared for Tubridy could have been wrong and that external legal advice found there was "no illegality" and "payments were made pursuant to an agreed contract", adding that while RTÉ Director of Content Jim Jennings signed off on the payments deal, he was "not aware" the broadcaster was "underwriting" any payments that were now under scrutiny and that there was "no finding of wrongdoing" against Tubridy or the commercial partner involved in what happened.
+On 27 June, the acting director general of RTÉ, Adrian Lynch, issued a nine-page statement addressing the circumstances around the revelations, stating that no member of the Executive Board other than Director General Forbes could have known that figures publicly declared for Tubridy were wrong and that external legal advice had found that there was "no illegality" and "payments were made pursuant to an agreed contract".
+Lynch added that while RTÉ's director of content, Jim Jennings, had signed off on the payments deal, he was "not aware" that the broadcaster was "underwriting" any payments that were now under scrutiny.
+Lynch also stated that there was "no finding of wrongdoing" against Tubridy or the commercial partner involved in what happened.
 Taoiseach Varadkar described the idea that only Forbes had this knowledge as "not credible".
 Meanwhile, at lunchtime, around 200 journalists, reporters and correspondents working for RTÉ joined a protest organised by the National Union of Journalists to speak of their hurt, disappointment and anger at the way a small number of managers had betrayed and badly damaged the organisation and those who worked for it.

-Seven representatives from RTÉ attended a meeting of the Oireachtas Media Committee on 28 June, which heard that RTÉ Board chair Siún Ní Raghallaigh, after a recommendation from a board committee, but without consulting the relevant minister, asked Forbes to resign on 16 June, and Forbes refused, after which a disciplinary process was begun, and that Tubridy was due a €120,000 "loyalty bonus" which for some "unexplained reason" was credited against his earnings between 2017 and 2019.
-The committee asked why a fresh resignation tendered on 26 June was accepted, obstructing its work, and while the question was not fully answered, the chair did accept that the potential impact on investigation of the controversy was not noticed by the board prior to their acceptance of Forbes's resignation.
-Senior executives attended a meeting of the Public Accounts Committee the next day, which heard that RTÉ used its controversial barter account to pay €275,000 for tickets and travel for clients for the Rugby World Cup, 10-year IRFU tickets and the Champions League Final in 2019, which was described by the chair as "outrageous".
+Seven representatives from RTÉ attended a meeting of the Oireachtas Media Committee on 28 June.
+This committee heard that RTÉ Board chair Siún Ní Raghallaigh, after a recommendation from a board committee – but without consulting the relevant minister – asked Forbes to resign on 16 June, and Forbes refused; after this refusal, a disciplinary process was begun.
+The committee also heard that Tubridy was due a €120,000 "loyalty bonus" which, for some "unexplained reason", was credited against his earnings between 2017 and 2019.
+The committee asked why a fresh resignation tendered on 26 June was accepted, obstructing the committee's work; while the question was not fully answered, the chair did accept that the potential impact on the investigation of the controversy was not noticed by the Board before it accepted Forbes's resignation.
+Senior executives attended a meeting of the Public Accounts Committee the next day, hearing that RTÉ used its controversial barter account to pay €275,000 for tickets and travel for clients attending the Rugby World Cup, 10-year Irish Rugby Football Union (IRFU) tickets and the Champions League Final in 2019, an expenditure described by the chair as "outrageous".

-In the wake of the scandal, it was reported that income from the TV licence had fallen by over €14 million compared to 2022, a 31% drop, as people refused to renew their licences.
+In the wake of this scandal, it was reported that income from the TV licence had fallen by over €14 million compared to 2022, a 31% drop, as people refused to renew their licences.